 The photograph above is an excellent cultural example of vernacular architecture heritage from Karaikudi, in the region of Chettinad, Tamil Nadu, South India.
 The large, internal courtyard ‘nalukettu’ is integral to the dwelling, and the size a specific privilege of the upper caste Hindu Chettiyar householders.
 This ‘open to sky’ space is suitable for a range of joint family community activities that take place.
 This ranges from domestic chores, to ritual marriage ceremonies, and the artistic Kolam floor designs.
 The Kolam is a decorative pattern produced by all Hindu Tamil women, irrespective of caste, on a daily basis in white or coloured chalk on the threshold of the domestic house.
 This becomes more elaborate during the annual Pongal harvest rice festival as visually illustrated on the right hand side of the Chettiyar courtyard floor.
 The South Indian Chettiyars were rich traders in SE Asia, particularly Burma, and much of their architecture has beautifully carved wooden decorative eaves which edge the sloping tiled roof,designed to drain and collect rainwater.
 Notably the inner walls of these houses are plastered with lime mixed with egg white to get a cool but shiny and smooth surface.
 In contrast many of the internal stone pillars are marble due to commercial trade with Italians or wooden Burmese teak, and some still retain Venetian stained glass windows and crystal chandeliers.
 The ancestral Chettiyar dwelling is merged with historical cultural traditions using permanent ‘pucca or pukka’ building materials.
 The architectural vocabulary of these South Indian houses thus combines European influences to produce a unique heritage in an Indian vernacular regional style.
 Ironically due to the high maintenance of these properties, many families are now demolishing or neglecting their houses which has resulted in the Indian government converting these beautiful homes into 5* luxury hotels for the tourist market.

 Architecturally, these tribal, vernacular dwellings have not traditionally been studied in contrast to European classical architectural styles.
-Tribal architecture was often regarded as backwards and primitive, associated with underdeveloped far flung societies which became a cultural metaphor for the people (Oliver:1992).
-Over the last three decades (since the 1970’s) there has finally been a dialogue between architects and anthropologists to explore how the fundamental use of space and place relates to the building material and cultural meanings of vernacular dwellings and tribal settlements.
+Tribal architecture was neglected, often regarded as backwards and primitive, associated with underdeveloped societies which became a cultural metaphor for the people (Oliver:1992).
+However, since the 1970’s there has finally been a dialogue between architects and anthropologists to explore how the fundamental use of space and place relates to the building material and cultural meanings of vernacular dwellings and tribal settlements.
 Shelter is a universal need, and globally theorists are now exploring how cultural values are reflected through the built environment to provide a sense of identity for the local community.

 For further related topics do see my blog post on the Anthropology of Space and Place. http://www.talkingstreets.co.uk/2018/09/05/anthropology-of-space/, and for a wider global discussion of indigenous architecture see https://en.wikipedia.org/wiki/Indigenous_architecture.